daljitkatoch/magento-2-command-line-interface-and-reset-admin-password-sql-query/README.md

 sudo chown -R ubuntu:www-data foldername/

 ## Create Zip folder of the a folder
-#go to folder location by using cd command then
+### go to folder location by using cd command then create zip folder by using this command

-tar -cf zipname.tar foldername1 foldername2 //create zip folder by using this command
+tar -cf zipname.tar foldername1 foldername2

-#go to folder location by using cd command then
+### go to folder location by using cd command then unzip  zip folder by using this command

-tar -xvf zipname.tar //unzip  zip folder by using this command
+tar -xvf zipname.tar

-##set cron using ssh
+### set cron using ssh

 0	13	19	5	*  /usr/bin/php7.4 /home/sitename/www/cron/cron.php

 m  h  d  m w

+# Mysql Command

+## go to mysql

+mysql;

+## show databases

+show databases;

+dbname enter

+## To export a database, use the following:
+mysql -u username -p dbname > filename.sql

+## To import a database, use the following:
+mysql -u username -p dbname < filename.sql